 Besides, focal length, another key component to choosing the best lenses for night photography is looking at lens sharpness.
 When shooting a night sky, you will want to look closer at the edges of your photos, and check for distortion.
 Shooting at wide apertures is more likely to decrease the sharpness of your images.

-This lens has an incredibly fast focus, even in low light photography environments.
-Users seem to really enjoy this lightweight lens, and its abilities to create consistent high resolution images.
+This lens has an incredibly fast focus, even in low-light photography environments.
+Users seem to really enjoy this lightweight lens, and its ability to create consistent high-resolution images.
 The high color contrast will make your photography look even more beautiful and photographers are in love with its maximum aperture of f/1.8 making it one of the best lenses for night photography.

 Users praise this lens for its surprisingly lightweight and protective body.
 This lens is most likely to be used by photographers shooting in low light conditions at a wedding with a superzoom.
 It is very expensive so this is mostly used by the pros including wildlife photographers who may need to zoom in on a passing animal in the night sky.
 It also has good image stabilization, which is important when shooting with a telephoto lens.

 Crop Sensor Cameras vs Full Frame Camera Sensor

 Before we move onto the best specific lenses for night photography, you will want to consider which sensor your camera has.
 Obviously, you will not want to invest in a lens that does not fit your camera.
 First, look at your camera to determine if it is a crop sensor (APS-C) or full frame camera.